sourcecode347/SQLISpider/README.md

 To include forms for SQLI Testing add -f parameter:

     python spider.py -h -f

+if you want to printing not detected SQLi Links add the -n parameter:

+    python spider.py -h -f -n

+    python spider.py -h -n

 if you are in windows system add the -w parameter:

     python spider.py -w